davood-dorostkar/CPP/Tutorial/DS-STL/disjointSet.md

 ### Union by size

-instead of storing the height at every single root identity node, we're going to store the size of elements in that set.
+instead of storing the height at every single root identity node, we're going to store the size of elements in that set (`-s-1`).

 In unioning by size, we're able to build up this tree to be an absolutely great tree that's always going to ensure that the height of the tree increases it with as few nodes as possible every step of the way.